 Every Guild Has one

 That’s the cold reality of the situation.
 A good glimpse at determining whether or not your Guild has THAT GUY is the Big Bad Wolf encounter in Karazhan.
 He’s the person that you dread getting the debuff because he’s not very good at handling it or just downright… fails.
-Their attitude and their spirit may be in the right place.
+Their attitude and spirit may be in the right place.
 But that doesn’t amount to anything if they’re not able to battle through.

 There are technical encounters in the game where the success of a raid rides on the ability of one player.